-If you reenter Covered Employment on or after December 12, 1994, you will be credited with the number of hours needed to receive a full Pension Credit for that year.
+If you reenter Covered Employment, you will be credited with the number of hours needed to receive a full Pension Credit for that year.
 This credit only applies if you do not earn one full Pension Credit based on actual work in a Calendar Year.
 You will receive Pension Credit based on the average number of hours of work you completed in Covered Employment during the five-year period before the date your military service began, for up to five years (unless a longer period is required by law).